Skip to content

 Hiring Bar

-Salesforce is the global leader in customer relationship management (CRM), providing a comprehensive suite of enterprise cloud applications spanning sales, service, marketing, commerce, analytics (Tableau), collaboration (Slack), and AI (Einstein).
-Founded in 1999 as a pioneer of the SaaS model, Salesforce now serves over 150,000 companies worldwide and has built one of the largest enterprise ecosystems in technology, with millions of Trailblazers (developers, admins, and consultants) building on its platform.
+Salesforce is the global leader in customer relationship management (CRM), providing a suite of enterprise cloud applications spanning sales, service, marketing, commerce, analytics (Tableau), collaboration (Slack), integration (MuleSoft), and AI (Einstein).
+Founded in 1999 as a pioneer of the SaaS model, Salesforce serves over 150,000 companies worldwide and has built one of the largest enterprise ecosystems in technology, with millions of Trailblazers — developers, admins, architects, and consultants — building on its platform.

 Culture & Values